bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

-> I am going to assume you have decent knowledge of [Elixir](https://elixir-lang.org/), [Docker](https://www.docker.com/) and [Distillery](https://hexdocs.pm/distillery/getting-started.html).
+> I am going to assume you have knowledge of [Elixir](https://elixir-lang.org/), [Docker](https://www.docker.com/) and [Distillery](https://hexdocs.pm/distillery/getting-started.html) for this article.

 When combining Elixir releases and Docker, size is the name of the game.
 For example, Elixir's default Docker image is around 888MB.
-This does not ooze light weight efficiency.
+My sample application for this article is around 20MB.
+Using almost a gig for 20Mb seems wasteful, no?
 Deploying or pulling a large Docker image takes time.
+I can see I have convinced you that this is a problem.

 Now, I know you are probably saying, "Use [Alpine Linux](https://alpinelinux.org/)" instead Brad.
-This is a good alternative, but there are some caveats to consider.
+I would respond with, "you are correct occasional reader".
 For those who don't know, Alpine Linux is a tiny Linux distribution.
 The official Alpine Docker image is around 4 MB in size.
 Pretty good huh?

 ## Begin